What We Still Get Wrong About Alexander Hamilton

 In soliciting endorsements for the book, I tried to curate something of a private joke by getting endorsements from a widely disparate set of scholars.
 Anyone familiar with the literature on the American Revolution and early republic should be at least a little surprised to see a book endorsed by Holton (a progressive historian of eighteenth-century social movements) and Richard Sylla (an economic historian specializing in finance, professor at a leading business school, and in no way a man of the left ), not to mention Marcus Rediker, a leading Marxist historian of the eighteenth century who takes a more internationally oriented approach to the study of capitalism.

 Hamilton presents a sweeping program of transformation-oriented economic planning.
-This is totally at odds with the mainstream story of American capitalism and Hamilton’s place within it.

 The point of my private joke is to suggest something beyond the classic “aristocracy vs. democracy” debate that too often frames discussions of the Founding, the Constitution, and the Early Republic.
 I argue that a third agenda also operated: the struggle for national survival and state making.
 As I read the evidence, the 1780s saw profoundly destabilizing, elite, self-dealing gangs operating at all levels: local, state, and national.
 Hamilton’s struggle was, amidst spiraling socioeconomic and military crisis, to build a state that could drive an economic transformation, that would in turn ensure the survival of that state.